vineetsoni17/Sudoku-Solver-using-Deep-Learning-Computer-Vision-and-Backtracking/README.md

 ### Structure of the program:

-It is divided on the basis of functions into four parts, named trivially
+It is divided on the basis of functions into four parts, named trivially as given underneath.

 #### 1. Extracting the Sudoku Puzzle from the webcam (one.py)